Coochiemudlo Island: Geography

-The island is approximately 1 km from Victoria Point, also in Redland City.
+The island covers a total area of 4.1 km2 and is approximately 1 km from Victoria Point, Coochiemudlo Island is also in Redland City.
 A natural cliff composed of iron-rich rock is exposed on the south western side of the island.
 Sandy beaches wrap around the island's southern, eastern and northern sides.
 Mangroves cover the western foreshore of the island.

 History

 The name Coochiemudlo is the English language version of the Yuggera words kutchi (meaning red) and mudlo (meaning stone).

 The British explorer Matthew Flinders landed on Coochiemudlo Island on 19 July 1799, while he was mapping the southern part of Moreton Bay.
 The original European name was Innis Island from 1825 to 1850.
 The island celebrates Flinders Day annually, commemorating the landing of Flinders.
 The celebrations are usually held on a weekend near 19 July, the actual date of the landing.